Before you register at the Registration in National Childcare Register (LRK)

 You must provide enough rooms suitable for play and rest.
 These rooms must be geared to the number of children and their age.

-4. Take fire safety requirements for your business premises into account
+4. Take fire safety measures for your business premises

 Take sufficient measures to ensure fire safety in your childcare centre.
-If you operate a childcare centre for more than ten children under the age of 12, you need an All-in-one Permit for Physical Aspects (Omgevingsvergunning).
+If you operate a childcare centre for more than 10 children under the age of 12, you need an Environment and planning permit (omgevingsvergunning).
 You also need a permit for fire safety.
-If you do not have more than ten children under the age of 12, you contact the service counter (omgevingsloket, in Dutch).
+If you do not have more than 10 children under the age of 12, you can submit a notification via the online service counter Omgevingsloket (in Dutch).

 5. Hire qualified staff